szabgab/perlmaven.com/sites/en/pages/switching-in-perl-5.10.md

 TL;DR

-There is <b>no case/switch statement on Perl</b>.
+There is **no case/switch statement on Perl**.
 Use if/elsif/elsif/...

 One of the complaints about Perl was always that it lacks a real case or switch statement.
 While you could always fake one, people